 Here’s why I love the Amex Explorer Credit Card

-First up is the signup bonus, right now you can get up to 150,000 Membership Rewards which translates into 75,000 frequent flyer points when you transfer to the most important programs such as KrisFlyer, Asia Miles, Etihad Guest or Emirates Skywards.
+Receive 50,000 bonus Membership Rewards points when you apply, are approved and spend $4,000 on your new Card within the first 3 months.
+T&Cs apply.
+New Card Members only.
+This translates into 35,000 frequent flyer points when you transfer to the most important programs such as KrisFlyer, Asia Miles, Etihad Guest or Emirates Skywards.

 Second up is the generous earn rate, 2 points on (almost) everything including utility bills, telco bills etc. And last but not least is the $400 travel credit you get every year, basically it wipes out the $395 card fee so in any case, you’re always $5 up.
-Travel credit can be spent on flights, hotels, car rental etc. If you can’t use it…give it to a friend!
-To sweeten the deal, new applicants who are approved will also receive 2 Qantas Club lounge passes per year and a $50 Qantas Wine discount which can be redeemed at the Qantas Wine store on orders of $150 or more (look out for wine specials with bonus Qantas points!).
+Travel credit can be spent on flights, hotels, car rentals etc. If you can’t use it…give it to a friend!

 Airline Transfer Rates

 American Express Explorer transfers to a range of airline frequent flyer programs, which is a very valuable feature as it gives more flexibility when it comes to redeeming your points.

 American Express Explorer members can also transfer their points to the following hotel loyalty programs:Read More